sgaunet/ansible-role-gh-release-installer/README.md

 ## Role Variables

-Available variables are listed below, **there is no default values**:
+Available variables are listed below, only gh_role_installer_tmp_directory is set by default:

     gh_role_installer_version: "latest"   # latest is a special value to get the latest release (github api will be used to get the latest release)
     gh_role_installer_os: "linux"         # os name, used to download the release